ujjwalrg/ujjwalrg.github.io/projects/finalproject.md

 ## Rate My Classes - Manoa
 [**Ratemyclassesmanoa.club**](https://ratemyclassesmanoa.club/#/) is the platform that three of my groupmates and I created as a final project for the ICS-314 class at the University of Hawaii at Manoa.
 Creating this website aims to facilitate users to view and add reviews to the UH classes and professors.
-In addition to that, the website allows users to create a profile, view their past reviews, and find out about the incoming community events at the UH campus.
+In addition to that, the website allows users to create a profile, view their past reviews, and find out about the upcoming community events at the UH campus.

 ## My Contribution
 My contributions to the project are listed below,